How does this medication work? What will it do for me?

 Speak to your doctor or pharmacist about the importance of receiving an annual influenza vaccination.

 Inhalation-induced bronchospasm: Inhaled forms of medications may cause spasms of the airways, which make breathing difficult.
 If you experience this problem when using fluticasone - umeclidinium - vilanterol stop using this medication immediately.
-Speak to your doctor if you experience any problems with breathing while taking this or other inhaled medication.
+Speak to your doctor if you experience any problems with breathing while taking this or any other inhaled medication.

 Liver function: Liver disease or reduced liver function may cause fluticasone to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Oral hygiene: Fluticasone may cause thrush infection in the mouth and throat.
+Oral hygiene: Fluticasone may cause a thrush infection in the mouth and throat.
 Adequate oral hygiene is very important in minimizing the overgrowth of microorganisms such as candidiasis (thrush).
 To reduce the risk of infection, gargle with water after each use of this medication.

 Osteoporosis: Long-term use of medications like fluticasone may increase your risk of developing osteoporosis.
 If you have osteoporosis or are at risk for developing osteoporosis, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pneumonia: People using fluticasone - umeclidinium - vilanterol to treat COPD may be at an increased risk of developing pneumonia.
-If you experience symptoms of pneumonia, such as fever, chills, shortness of breath, cough or chest pain, get medical attention as soon as possible.
+If you experience symptoms of pneumonia, such as fever, chills, shortness of breath, cough, or chest pain, get medical attention as soon as possible.

 Thyroid disease: This medication may increase the symptoms of an overactive thyroid gland.
 If you have a history of thyroid disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.